riddhiigupta/LinkedGram_Social-Media-App/out/production/CS180_teamproject/README.md

 - `testSetPersonalInformation()`: This test method checks if the `setPersonalInformation(String personalInformation)` method in the `Profile` class correctly sets the personal information of a profile.

+### Server

+`Server` is a class in our application that manages the server-side operations.

+Here is a brief overview of the methods in the `Server` class:

+- `Server()`: This is the constructor of the `Server` class.
+It initializes the server with the necessary parameters and creates an initial `NewsFeed` instance.

+- `run()`: This method starts the server.
+It sets up the server socket and starts listening for client connections.
+It also adds any initial credentials and creates a `ClientHandler` for each client connection.

+- `main(String[] args)`: This is the main method that starts the server.
+It creates an instance of the `Server` class and starts a new thread for it.

+### User

+`User` is a class in our application that represents a user in the system.

+Here is a brief overview of the methods in the `User` class:

+- `User(String username, String password)`: This is the constructor of the `User` class.
+It initializes the user with the given username and password.

+- `getUsername()`: This method returns the username of the user.

+- `getPassword()`: This method returns the password of the user.

+- `getFollowing()`: This method returns a list of users that this user is following.

+- `addFollowing(User user)`: This method adds a user to the list of users that this user is following.

+- `setName(String newValue)`: This method sets the username of the user.

+- `removeFollowing(User connection)`: This method removes a user from the list of users that this user is following.

+- `getProfile()`: This method returns the profile of the user.

+- `setProfile(Profile profile)`: This method sets the profile of the user.

+- `addFollower(User follower)`: This method adds a follower to this user.
+It does this by adding this user to the follower's list of following users.

+### UserCredentials

+`UserCredentials` is a class in our application that manages the user credentials.

+Here is a brief overview of the methods in the `UserCredentials` class:

+- `isValidCredentials(String username, String password)`: This static method checks if the provided username and password match the stored credentials.
+It returns true if the credentials are valid, and false otherwise.

+- `addCredentials(String username, String password)`: This static method adds a new set of credentials to the stored credentials.
+It takes a username and password as parameters.

+- `loadCredentialsFromFile()`: This static method loads the stored credentials from a file.
+It is called when the class is loaded.

+- `saveCredentialsToFile()`: This private static method saves the current credentials to a file.
+It is called whenever a new set of credentials is added.

+### UserTest

+`UserTest` is a test class in our application.
+It contains unit tests for the `User` class.

+Here is a brief overview of the methods in the `UserTest` class:

+- `testGetUsername()`: This test method checks if the `getUsername()` method in the `User` class correctly returns the username of a user.

+- `testGetPassword()`: This test method checks if the `getPassword()` method in the `User` class correctly returns the password of a user.

+- `testGetFollowing()`: This test method checks if the `getFollowing()` method in the `User` class correctly returns a list of users that this user is following.

+- `testAddFollowing()`: This test method checks if the `addFollowing(User user)` method in the `User` class correctly adds a user to the list of users that this user is following.

+- `testSetName()`: This test method checks if the `setName(String newValue)` method in the `User` class correctly sets the username of a user.

+- `testRemoveFollowing()`: This test method checks if the `removeFollowing(User connection)` method in the `User` class correctly removes a user from the list of users that this user is following.

+- `testGetProfile()`: This test method checks if the `getProfile()` method in the `User` class correctly returns the profile of a user.

+- `testSetProfile()`: This test method checks if the `setProfile(Profile profile)` method in the `User` class correctly sets the profile of a user.

+- `testAddFollower()`: This test method checks if the `addFollower(User follower)` method in the `User` class correctly adds a follower to this user.

+Please replace the placeholders with the actual details of your `UserTest` class.